akhilsaini678/games2048/README.md

         b.
 I have created 2-d list and I have added a function which will search all the empty box and then put randomly on any of the index either 2 or 4 (randomly).

+    ** The main problem is here with me that I want to call a function from frontend in my views.py.
+So for this purpose either I have to use ajax or fetch API to send a request to a URL, but to keep it simple I am using a framework of django which will "call" Python functions from the front-end HTML (it provides the infrastructure so I don't have to create AJAX endpoints or deal with serializing data).

+        c.